 Housing and utility costs are particularly high in Connecticut.
 Coming in with scores of 138.3 and 134.9, respectively.
-However, none of it’s remaining score categories (groceries, transportation, and healthcare) come in at or below 100.
-Which means Connecticut is higher than the national average across the board.
+However, none of its remaining score categories (groceries, transportation, and healthcare) come in at or below 100.
+This means Connecticut is higher than the national average across the board.

 On the housing front.
 The average home value in Connecticut is $259,855.
 That’s just slightly above the national average of $248,857.
 For rentals, the median price is $1,800 per month.
 Which is $150 more than the national average of $1,650.